Sushmitha-Katti/Deep-Neural-Network-EIP-/week2/README.md

 **Score**
 [0.017742081358947327, 0.9944]

-**Procedure**
+**Procedure**<br/><br/>
-I ran all the eight codes
+1. Ran all the eight codes
-Took 8th code, 8th code was perfect.
+2. Took 8th code because 8th code was perfect.
 It was giving >99.4% test accuracy.
-Only problem was number of parameters was >15k So reduced number of kernels in first 2 layers to 10, 16 instead of 16,32.
+Only problem was number of parameters was >15k
+3. So reduced number of kernels in first 2 layers to 10, 16 instead of 16,32.
-Got the conditions satisfied.(99.4% accuracy, <15k Parameters, within 20 Ephocs)
+4. Got the conditions satisfied.(99.4% accuracy, <15k Parameters, within 20 Ephocs)